nocobase/nocobase/docs/en-US/manual/core-concepts/menus.md

 NocoBase currently supports three types of menu items.

-- Page: Jumps to the content page the menu item is associated.
+- Page: jumps to the content page the menu item is associated.
 - Group: grouping menu items and placing similar menus in a uniform location.
 - Link: jumps to a specified URL.